 There are different cuts of lamb available with your local butcher or retail stores.
 Each cut has different characteristics and suits a different style of cooking.

-Boneless Lamb Shoulder or Leg of Lamb works best for this Stew.
+Boneless Lamb Shoulder or Rib cuts work best for this Stew.
 Trim any extra fat while getting it from the local shop.

 Can we use Frozen Lamb for stew?